-The UniformInitializer steppable in the grain-growth simulation defines one or more rectangular (parallelepiped in 3D) regions filled with generalised cells of user selectable types and sizes.
+The UniformInitializer steppable in the grain-growth simulation defines one or more rectangular (parallelepiped in 3D) regions filled with generalized cells of user selectable types and sizes.
 We enclose each region definition within a <Region> tag pair.
-We use the <BoxMin> and <BoxMax> tags to describe the boundaries of the region, The <Width> tag pair defines the size of the square (cubical in 3D) generalised cells and the <Gap> tag pair creates space between neighboring cells.
-The <Types> tag pair lists the types of generalised cells using types randomly chosen from the list, as in Listing 2.
+We use the <BoxMin> and <BoxMax> tags to describe the boundaries of the region, The <Width> tag pair defines the size of the square (cubical in 3D) generalized cells and the <Gap> tag pair creates space between neighboring cells.
+The <Types> tag pair lists the types of generalized cells.
+The grain-growth simulation uses only one cell type, Grain, but we can also initialize cells using types randomly chosen from the list, as in Listing 2.